librespot-org/librespot-java/README.md

 # librespot-java
 [![Build Status](https://travis-ci.org/librespot-org/librespot-java.svg?branch=master)](https://travis-ci.org/librespot-org/librespot-java)

 `librespot-java` is a port of [librespot](https://github.com/librespot-org/librespot), originally written in Rust.
+Additionally, this implementation provides an useful API to request metadata or control the player, more [here](https://github.com/librespot-org/librespot-java/blob/master/api).

 ## Get started
 This implementation doesn't have an user interface (at the moment) therefore you can interact with it only from an original Spotify client.
 To understand how you can use this have a look at the [Main.java](https://github.com/librespot-org/librespot-java/blob/master/core/src/main/java/org/librespot/spotify/Main.java), there you can decide how to authenticate: